Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • squeezing it from the outside with a vessel, inflamed tissue or tumor;

-• impaired urine patency due to reflux, the presence of a stone, or the presence of trauma;
+• obstruction of urine flow due to reflux, the presence of a stone, or the presence of injury;

-• a special pathological structure of the ureteral mucosa.
+• special pathological structure of the ureteral mucosa.

-Why certain defects in the fetus develop during pregnancy is not exactly clear.
-However, experts name factors that can lead to a certain risk, among them:
+Why exactly certain defects in the fetus develop during pregnancy is not exactly clear.
+However, experts name factors that can lead to a certain risk, including:

 • ionizing radiation;